And so, with the end of the Battle for Fort William Henry begins the massacre at Fort William Henry.

 There is a sister game to "Bloody Mohawks" called "Savage Wilderness" with different scenarios.
 Same counters, rule booklet (names changed of course), same look and feel to the game maps, same problem areas, but honestly, not worth the money.
 These maps and scenarios should have been added to this game.
 And that would make Bloody Mohawk a great game buy at $39.99, even with the problem areas.
 Or even offering Savage Wilderness as an add-on like LnL's Tank Vs Tank Eastern Front (or Western Tank) does.

-My suggestion, unless you are a collector and don't play the games, is to buy one or the other and grab the one you don't buy as a download and print out the scenarios and the game maps.
+My suggestion, unless you are a collector and don't play the games you have bought, is to buy one or the other and grab the one you didn't buy as a download and print out the scenarios and the game maps.
 You will save money in the long run as they are both the same rules booklet, same counters, same TEC (player's aid), though a different dedication.

 Thank you for coming to the blog and reading...